 Update members to Business Editors

-If you have the members-only content feature activated, members who registered thru your membership form are already connected to their Business listing and their user record has been assigned the WordPress subscriber role.
-In this case, all you need to do is to update these users to the ‘Business Editor’ role.
+If you are already using the members-only content feature, members who registered thru your membership form are already connected to their Business listing and their user record has been assigned the WordPress subscriber role.
+For these users, all you need to do is to update them to the ‘Business Editor’ role.

-Connect members to existing Business Listings – To connect members with an existing Business listing, the Member Updater plugin includes a ‘Claim my Business’ form.
-Once you have the form setup, you can invite your members to register one or more Business Editors for their Directory listing.
+Connect members to existing Business Listings – To connect users with an existing Business listing, the Member Updater plugin includes a ‘Claim my Business’ form.
+Once you have the form setup, you can invite your members to register as a Business Editor for their Directory listing.

 NOTE: There is no need to send users a password.
 They can simply use the ‘lost password’ feature to set their own password.